lryfer/i3-UltraGruvboxConfig/README.md

-that is the i3 rice I made, feel free to use them or do whatever you want with it (ɔ◔‿◔)ɔ♥ this is similar to one i did for myself but with a used color sheme
+that is the i3 rice I made, feel free to use them or do whatever you want with it (ɔ◔‿◔)ɔ♥

 ## What you will need in order to make it work: